lara-martin/NLP-class/homeworks/grad.md

 your system twice: the first time on English-EWT, the other is another language from UD of your choice.
 For this option, you may use existing layers in the toolkits Pytorch, Tensorflow, or Keras.

-#### (GA2) Implement the Wall Street Journal/Penn Treebank perplexity results from [Kim et al. (2016)](https://aaai.org/papers/10362-character-aware-neural-language-models/)

-To do this, you will need to get the data from the instructor.
-In addition to re-creating the Penn treebank results, also evaluate this model on at least one non-English language from the UD data.
-For this option, you may use existing layers in the toolkits Pytorch, Tensorflow, or Keras.

 #### (GA3) Create a Hidden Markov Model from [Rabiner (1989)](https://ieeexplore.ieee.org/document/18626)'s tutorial